okta/okta-signin-widget/README.md

 ##### SPA Application

 A Single Page Application (SPA) runs completely in the browser.
-SPA applications authenticate using client-side flows and store tokens and other data in browser-based storage.
+SPA applications authenticate using client-side flows and store [OAuth][] tokens in browser-based storage.

+> **Note:** See [configuration](#configuration) for more information on these configuration values

 ```javascript
 var signIn = new OktaSignIn(